joaovitorhfc/machine_assembly/README.md

 ## Assembly codes
-Here are some personal assembly codes that i've developed using Vscode
+Here are some personal assembly codes that i've developed

 ## Plataform and Language used
 <img